Stockport railway station: History

 The station was operated by the London and North Western Railway (LNWR) and became part of the London, Midland and Scottish Railway (LMS) in 1923.
-In 1948, British Railways ran the system.
+In 1948, operations transferred to British Railways.

-Most lines into the station were electrified at 25 kV AC, using overhead wires, under the British Railways 1955 Modernisation Plan; however, not all of the local lines were electrified.
+Most lines into the station were electrified at 25 kV AC, using overhead wires, under the British Railways' 1955 Modernisation Plan; however, not all of the local lines were electrified.